-Please refer to Radiofrequency Ablation (MCP-085) for related criteria.
+Please refer to Radiofrequency Ablation for Chronic Back Pain (MCP-085) for related criteria.

-- Diagnostic facet joint injections / MBBs may be considered medically necessary for facet joint pain in adults who are age 18 years or older as part of a comprehensive pain management treatment program when ALL of the following criteria are met: - a.
-Presence of chronic severe back pain (cervical, or lumbar) that is predominantly axial not associated with radiculopathy or neurogenic claudication present for a minimum of 3 months that is: - Resulting from disease, injury or surgery; AND - Confirmed by provocative testing resulting in reproducible pain (e.g., hyperextension, rotation).
+Diagnostic facet joint injections / MBBs may be considered medically necessary for facet joint pain in adults ages >18 years as part of a comprehensive pain management treatment program when ALL the following are met:

+- 1. Presence of chronic severe back pain (cervical or lumbar) that is predominantly axial and not associated with radiculopathy or neurogenic claudication and has been present for a minimum of 3 months that is: - Resulting from disease, injury, or surgery; AND - Confirmed by provocative testing resulting in reproducible pain (e.g., hyperextension, rotation).